Stewardship Entry 10 of 25

 The body is the first material trust.
-A person does not merely have a body as an accessory to the self.
+A person is not a mind carrying a body as an accessory to the self.
 He lives as an embodied person.
 Sleep, food, movement, sexuality, pain, illness, disability, age, addiction, work, rest, and death all belong to moral life because they shape what a person can do and how he affects others.

 The common failure is to swing between neglect and obsession.
 Neglect treats the body as a tool to be used until it fails: little sleep, poor food, no movement, unmanaged stress, ignored symptoms, and destructive substances.
 Obsession treats the body as a project of status: appearance, metrics, supplements, routines, and control as identity.
 Both make the body serve disorder.